Maveric-k07/vecky/README.md

-# Vecky
+# Vecky 🚀

 Vecky is a lightweight vector database implementation that uses PostgreSQL with the pgvector extension for persisting embeddings and supporting multi-document operations.

-## Features
+## Features 🌟

-- PostgreSQL backend with pgvector extension for efficient vector operations
+- 🐘 PostgreSQL backend with pgvector extension for efficient vector operations
-- Support for multiple embedding models:
+- 🧠 Support for multiple embedding models:
   - Sentence Transformer
   - OpenAI Embedding Model
-- Similarity search metrics:
+- 🔍 Similarity search metrics:
   - Euclidean distance
   - Cosine similarity
+- 📚 Multi-document support
-- Multi-document support via collection-based document organization
+- 🗂️ Collection-based document organization
-- Flexible API for adding documents and performing searches
+- 🛠️ Flexible API for adding documents and performing searches
 - APIs for reading stats about collections and setting similarity metric

-## Prerequisites
+## Prerequisites 📋

 - Docker
 - Python
 - PostgreSQL with pgvector extension

 ## Quick Start

 1. Start a PostgreSQL instance with pgvector: